gilbus/send-template-mail/README.md

 The `.gitignore` of this repo explicitly contains the path `/local_resources/` which you can use to store your local settings.

+## Hash file

+As written above, this mechanism allows you to save the mail addresses of previous recipients in a privacy friendly manner by only storing the MD5-hash of it.

+Its format ist simple: one hash per line and comments are recognized by a leading '#'.
+Whenever one or multiple values are added to the file a timestamp is written as well.

+If you forgot to specify the hash file (and ignored the corresponding warning) you do not have to create it by hand, instead rerun the script but use a debugging smtp server to not send the mails to the actual recipients (again, see `help` message) and this time pass a path to the hash file.

 ## Examples

 ### Filters

-The goal of the filters is that you are able to use the given CSV file as given and do not have to filter or modify its entries.
+The goal of the filters is to enable you to use the CSV file as given and not having to filter and split in multiple files.

 In 2018 all female first-years received a slight different mail mentioning a mentoring program and the corresponding flyer as attachment.
 The CSV file had